synapseweb3/forcerelay/guide/src/documentation/rest-api.md

 ### GET `/chains`

-This endpoint return the identifiers of the chains that Hermes is connected to.
+This endpoint return the identifiers of the chains that Forcerelay is connected to.
 Those identifiers can be used with the `/chain/:id` endpoint to gather more information about each chain's configuration.
 See the next section for more details.